CorvetteCole/GotoSleep/README.md

 ~~-Implement smart persistent notifications (keeps notifiying as long as user continues to use their device)~~ **DONE** (not fully tested)

+- Constrain rating box to bottom of the sleepmessage so they dont interfere

 -If notification minute is 1, say minute in notification vs minutes

 -Add credits for app icon, intro icons, open source libraries